agilord/aws_client/generated/aws_opsworks_api/README.md

 **Generated Dart library from API specification**

 *About the service:*
-Welcome to the <i>AWS OpsWorks Stacks API Reference</i>.
-This guide provides descriptions, syntax, and usage examples for AWS OpsWorks Stacks actions and data types, including common parameters and error codes.
+Welcome to the <i>OpsWorks Stacks API Reference</i>.
+This guide provides descriptions, syntax, and usage examples for OpsWorks Stacks actions and data types, including common parameters and error codes.

 ## Links